yadavankush2404/Sales_forecasting-ARIMA-vs-LSTM-Anomaly_detection/Readme.md

-Here’s a professional and GitHub-ready README.md file for your project, now updated to include the new section for Anomaly Detection using LSTM Autoencoders in Keras.

-📄 README.md — Sales Forecasting & Anomaly Detection

 # 🛍️ Sales Forecasting & Anomaly Detection with ARIMA, LSTM & Autoencoders

 This project performs time series analysis and forecasting on retail sales data using ARIMA and LSTM models.
 It also includes anomaly detection using LSTM-based Autoencoders, all integrated with an SQLite database backend.